MGSE97/MGSE97/Pages/Languages.md

 # Programming languages and related syntax

-Programming languages that I used.
+Programming languages that I've used.
 Categories are very simplified, just for formating reasons.

 I had worked mostly in C#, TS & JS and Python.